MSimsek07/llm_image_analysis/README.md

 - **Detailed Insights**: Get image descriptions with important information and context in Turkish.
 - **Related Questions & Keywords**: Automatically generates related questions and keywords based on the image description.
 - **User-Friendly Interface**: Responsive and easy-to-use UI.
+- **Image Compression and Resizing**: Compresses and resizes images before uploading to reduce file size and loading time.

 ## Tech Stack